kingborehaha/DS1-Bonfire-Warp-Reconfiguration-Tool/README.md

 ![BonfireWarpTxt.png](BonfireWarpTxt.png)

-This program dynamically modifies game files to let you customize warpable bonfires through a single .txt file.
+This program directly modifies game files to let you customize which bonfires are warpable and other details through a single .txt file.
 The vanilla warp system is almost entirely replaced, and functions nearly identically.

+This is meant to be a modders resource and (hopefully) compatible with practically any assortment of non-vanilla game files.

 Compatible with Dark Souls PTDE and Dark Souls Remastered.